 Personalisation has a wide agenda, encompassing a number of different areas, some of which have been incorporated into the Care Act 2014.
 This includes information and advice; prevention and early intervention; community capacity building; improved use of universal services, personalising the formal support people need and providing person centred care.

-Personalisation is an approach that was first adopted by adult social care services, culminating in Putting People First (Department of Health, 2007).
-It has since been developed further by the Think Local, Act Personal (TLAP) partnership and now incorporates other sectors including the voluntary and community sectors, people with care and support needs, carers and family, and the NHS as part of the Integrated Personal Commissioning (IPC) programme which brings together health and social care funding around individuals, enabling them to direct how it is used.
+Personalisation is an approach that was first adopted by adult social care services.
+It has been developed further by the Think Local, Act Personal (TLAP) partnership and incorporates other sectors including the voluntary and community sectors, people with care and support needs, carers and family members, and the NHS as part of the Integrated Personal Commissioning (IPC) programme which brings together health and social care funding around individuals, enabling them to direct how it is used.

 2. Personalisation for Adults and Carers

-Personalisation is often associated with direct payments (see Direct Payments) and personal budgets (see Personal Budgets).
+Personalisation is often associated with direct payments (see Direct Payments chapter) and personal budgets (see Personal Budgets chapter).
 These resources enable adults to choose the services they receive, rather than the previous approach of people having to adapt to available services.

 It also includes the provision of improved information and advice on care and support for adults and carers, investment in services to prevent, reduce or delay people’s need for care and support and the promotion of independence and self-reliance among individuals, carers and communities.

-Adults are able to self-assess their own needs, with or without support, play a full part in drawing up a wide-ranging support plan and directly purchase or choose the services they want (see Assessment).
-Personalisation in relation to adults with care and support needs should, however, be considered within the context of risk; to the adult, their carers and others (see also Risk Assessments).
+Adults are able to self-assess their own needs, with or without support, play a full part in drawing up a wide-ranging care and support plan and directly purchase or choose the services they want (see Assessment chapter).
+Personalisation in relation to adults with care and support needs should, however, be considered within the context of risk; to the adult, their carers and others (see also Risk Assessments chapter).

 3. Frontline Professionals, Commissioners and Providers

-As a result of personalisation, local authorities have created a range of roles to support adults in carrying out these tasks or commissioned external organisations to do so, including user led organisations (ULOs).
+As a result of personalisation, local authorities have created a range of roles to support adults in carrying out these tasks or commissioned external organisations to do so, including user led organisations.

-The role of commissioner has changed as a result of personalisation.
-Instead of purchasing services in bulk from available providers and fitting adults who are eligible into those services that best meet their needs, commissioners now shape the social care market to promote the availability of a diverse range of high quality services from which adults, and their carers, can choose (see Market Shaping and Commissioning of Adult Care and Support chapter).
+The role of the commissioning service is to shape the social care market to promote the availability of a diverse range of high quality services from which adults, and their carers, can choose (see Market Shaping and Commissioning of Adult Care and Support chapter).

-Local authorities must ensure adults can access a diverse market of providers, and producing a market position statement can set out how they plan to implement the duty.
+Local authorities must ensure adults in their area can access a diverse market of providers, and produce a market position statement or equivalent setting out how they plan to implement the duty.

 Appendix 1: Ten Lessons for Personalisation in the NHS

-The information below is taken from Getting Serious about Personalisation in the NHS, TLAP, 2014.
+The information below is taken from Getting Serious about Personalisation in the NHS, TLAP.
 However, it contains key information for all organisations and staff involved in the personalisation agenda.

 - KEEP THE PERSON AT THE CENTRE – engaging people meaningfully in the design, delivery and evaluation of care and support is intuitively right to ensure it works in the best way possible.
 But services are often bad at this and genuine co-production with people as active partners in their care is challenging in practice.
 This is an ongoing journey in social care, but there is growing evidence of the benefits.